gokyle/filecache/README.md

 contents of a file as a string.
 * `WriteFile(w io.Writer, name) error` is used to write the contents of the file to the `io.Writer` interface given.
+* `HttpWriteFile(w http.ResponseWriter, r *http.Request)` will write the
+contents of the file transparently over an HTTP connect.

 Most people can now skip to the *Shutting Down* section.